-The Australian Government is committed to working in partnership with other governments, international organisations and civil society to prevent trafficking in persons, bring the perpetrators to justice, and protect and support victims.
+Human trafficking and slavery are serious and complex crimes that result in the gravest violation of human rights, and have a detrimental impact on sustainable development and regional security.
+The Australian Government is committed to working in partnership with other governments, international organisations and civil society to prevent human trafficking, bring the perpetrators to justice, and protect and support victims.

 Australia is a State party to the UNTOC and its Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children.